Deja2304/phase-4-project/README.md

 ![image](https://user-images.githubusercontent.com/38669459/148383995-1d35687f-f2b1-49e1-abb9-7a113d2e534a.png)

-Because collaborative filtering has a cold start problem, for the case of new users or new items, we build a content-based recommender.
-For the existing users, we build a follaborative filtering model.
 For model creation and evaluation, please read our jupyter notebook.
 (For [content-based recommendation model] and for [collaborative filterling model](https://github.com/Deja2304/phase-4-project/blob/main/2_Collaborative_Filtering_Recommendation.ipynb).)